cypherpheonix07-lang/cypherpheonix07/README.md

 </p>

 <p align="center">
-  <b>Thank you for visiting my profile!</b> Made with ❤️, ☕, and countless lines of code
+  <b>Thank you for visiting!</b> Made with ❤️, ☕, and countless lines of code
 </p>

 <p align="center">